philipdongfei/MasteringRegularExpressions/chapt04/NOTE04.md

 ### Backtracking and Greediness

 #### Star,plus,and their backtracking

 #### Revisiting a fuller example

+A few observations: first, backtracking entails not only recalculating our position within the regex and the text, but also maintaining the status of the text being matched by the subexpression with parentheses.

+One final observation that may already be clear to you: something governed by star (or any of the greedy quantifiers) first matches as much as it can *without regard to what might follow in the regex*.

 ## More About Greediness and Backtracking

 ### Problems of Greediness